WuChao-2024/tros_en_wuc_check_fork/docs/quick_demo/demo_sensor.md

 	ros2 launch mipi_cam mipi_cam.launch.py mipi_video_device:=GC4663 mipi_camera_calibration_file_path:=/opt/tros/lib/mipi_cam/config/GC4663_calibration.yaml
 	```

-2. Caution when plugging/unplugging the camera module:
+2. Caution when plugging/unplugging the camera:

    **NEVER plug or unplug the camera module without powering off the development board first.
 Otherwise, it may result in damaging the camera module.**

 3. If you encounter any issues with the startup of the hobot_sensor node, you can troubleshoot the problems by following these steps:
 	- Check the hardware connections.
 	- Make sure you have set up the tros.b environment.
-	- Verify the parameters are correct, for more details refer to the Hobot_Sensors README.md file.## RGBD Image Acquisition
+	- Verify the parameters are correct, for more details refer to the Hobot_Sensors README.md file.

-## RGBD Image Capture
+## RGBD camera

-### Function Introduction
+### Introduction

 In order to achieve environmental perception capability, robot products usually carry cameras, ToF and other types of sensors.
 To reduce the cost of sensor adaptation and usage for users, TogetheROS.Bot encapsulates and abstracts multiple commonly used sensors into the hobot_sensor module, which supports ROS standard image messages, custom image message output, and camera calibration data publishing.
 Currently supported types of RGBD sensors are as follows: